Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Valence Photoemission

-\subsection{Valence photoemission}
+\section{Valence Photoemission}

-The PE spectrum of the valence band (VB) of an indole-water solution, measured at an photon energy of 600~eV, is shown in \autoref{fig:val-spec}.
-The raw spectrum was energy-calibrated~\footnote{In the present study, no low-energy cut-off measurements from an electrically biased liquid jet have been performed.
-This is the reason why we cannot apply the more robust method for a determination of absolute electron binding energies, as recently reported in~\cite{Malerz:RSI93:015101}} and intensity-normalized against the liquid water $1b_1$ peak at 11.33~eV~\cite{Winter:JPCA108:2625, Winter:JACS127:7203, Kurahashi:JCP140:174506, Pohl:CS10:848, Gozem:JPCL11:5162, Perry:JPCL11:1789, Thurmer:CS12:10558}.
+The PE spectrum of the valence band (VB) of an indole-water solution, measured at a photon energy of 600~eV, is shown in Figure~\ref{fig:val-spec}.
+The raw spectrum was energy-calibrated against the liquid water $1b_1$ peak at 11.33~eV~\cite{Winter:JPCA108:2625, Winter:JACS127:7203, Kurahashi:JCP140:174506, Pohl:CS10:848, Gozem:JPCL11:5162, Perry:JPCL11:1789, Thurmer:CS12:10558}.
+In the present study, no low-energy cut-off measurements from an electrically biased liquid jet have been performed.
+This is the reason why we cannot apply the more robust method for the determination of absolute electron binding energies, as recently reported in~\cite{Thurmer:CS12:10558}.
+We expect an uncertainty of the reported energies to be on the order of 100–300 meV.
 Photoemission signals (gray empty circles) are fitted with multiple Gaussian functions, representing the contributions from the involved atomic and molecular orbitals, and the red solid line represents the overall fit.